tanishakhan/Data-Science-Projects/README.md

-Built a Heart Disease Prediction system using Machine Learning with Python
+Built a Heart Disease Prediction system using Machine Learning with Python.